univention/univention-corporate-server/doc/changelog/index.rst

   robust by taking care that :program:`nmbd` is started again before the main :program:`samba` daemon (:uv:bug:`55727`, :uv:bug:`55678`).

-* In domains with larger numbers of users the command :command:`wbinfo -u` did not return any results (:uv:bug:`55962`).
+* In domains with larger numbers of users the command :command:`wbinfo -u` didn't return any results (:uv:bug:`55962`).

 * By default allow the KDC to issue services tickets using AES encryption.
-  Prior to UCS 5.0-4, by default Samba only issued service tickets that use the ``RC4`` cipher (aka ``arcfour``) as ticket encryption type.
-This default applies unless a service principal explicitly has ``msDS-SupportedEncryptionTypes`` set in the SAM database, which is the case for domain controllers, which explicitly also support AES as ticket encryption type for service tickets (e.g. for SMB or DCERPC).
+  Prior to UCS 5.0-4, by default Samba only issued service tickets that use the ``RC4`` cipher (also known as ``arcfour``) as ticket encryption type.
+This default applies unless a service principal explicitly has ``msDS-SupportedEncryptionTypes`` set in the SAM database, which is the case for domain controllers, which explicitly also support AES as ticket encryption type for service tickets, for example for SMB or DCERPC.
   With UCS 5.0-4, the Samba configuration now additionally supports AES ticket encryption types for service tickets by default.
 This is controlled by a new |UCSUCRV|
   :envvar:`samba/kdc_default_domain_supported_enctypes` (:uv:bug:`56077`).